Claiming Business Losses on Your Tax Return

 At-Risk Rules and Business Losses

-At-risk rules limit your losses from a business to your amount at risk in the activity.
+At-risk rules limit your losses from business to your amount at risk in the activity.
 These at-risk limits apply to partners and S corporation shareholders and certain closely-held C corporation owners.
 At-risk rules also apply to specific types of business.
 This is very complicated.
 You will need a competent tax expert to sort it out.

 Business losses may be limited if they result from what the IRS calls "passive activity," that is, a business in which the owner does not participate on a regular, continuous, or substantial basis.
 Losses resulting from passive activity can only be deducted up to the amount of income from that business.
 For details, see IRS Publication 925.